RADAR-base/RADAR-Docker/distributed-dcompose-stack/README.md

 ![Netdata Multiple Hosts](/img/netdata.png)

+## Alerting

+### SMTP server
+A common **SMTP server** is exposed in the [frontend](/frontend) component at port 25.
+This can be configured once and all other components can use this to relay the mails.
+The following alerting tools will use this to send alerting emails.

+### Backend Monitor
+The backend monitor is deployed in the [admin-and-others](/admin-and-others) component of the stack.
+It can be used to monitor different Kafka topics (and hence data streams) to alert when certain thresholds are passed.
+Currently, disconnection and battery level monitors are included.
+Please see the README in the component for more info.

+### Health Check
+A script for checking the health of docker containers(and notifying in case of unhealthy) is provided in `/commons/lib/check-health.sh`.
+It also comes bundled with `systemd` configuration for running as a systemd service.
+This can be configured and run on each component to monitor any downtimes/failures of services.

+To enable system health notifications to Slack, install its [Incoming Webhooks app](https://api.slack.com/incoming-webhooks).
+With the webhook URL that you configure there, set in `/commons/.env`:

+      ```shell
+      HEALTHCHECK_SLACK_NOTIFY=yes
+      HEALTHCHECK_SLACK_WEBHOOK_URL=https://...
+      ```
+To configure the Email health notifications settings, add the following in the `/commons/.env` file:
+      ```shell
+      SERVER_NAME=
+      MAINTAINER_EMAIL=
+      SMTP_SERVER_HOST=
+      ```
+where,
+- `SERVER_NAME` is the your component name where you are configuring this.
+- `MAINTAINER_EMAIL` is the email address to send the notification to.
+- `SMTP_SERVER_HOST` is the IP/Hostname of the SMTP relay server.
+So in this case, the IP/Hostname of the [frontend](/frontend) component.

+The script uses [swaks](http://www.jetmore.org/john/code/swaks/) to send mails through the SMTP relay provided in frontend component.
+So this will need to be installed on each host where the script is to be run.
+Installing is easy by running `sudo apt-get install -y swaks`.

+To run as a `Systemd` service, run the `.commons/bin/install-systemd-wrappers.sh` to setup the systemd wrappers for health check.

+If not running the script as a `systemd` service, it can also be run as a job in crontab.

+### NetData Alerts

 ## Updates

 This section describes instructions on how to perform some of the most frequently required updates.